JamieBort/Learning-Directory/JavaScript/Libraries/React/README.md

 * README.md - this readme file.

 ## Resources
-* https://www.cloudsavvyit.com/10021/how-to-use-state-in-functional-react-components/ - good resource for learning about AND using state.
+* How to Use State in Functional React Components https://www.cloudsavvyit.com/10021/how-to-use-state-in-functional-react-components/ - good resource for learning about AND using state.